Understand, Predict, and Optimize Physics-Based Designs and Processes with COMSOL Multiphysics®

 - Streamline plots

 - Contour plots

 - Integration, average, max, and min of arbitrary quantities over volumes, surfaces, edges, and points

 - Custom mathematical expressions including field variables, their derivatives, spatial coordinates, time, and complex-valued quantities

 - Specialized postprocessing and evaluation techniques are included in many of the physics-based modules

 - E mais

 In many organizations, a small group of numerical simulation experts is servicing a much larger group of people working in product development, production, or as students studying physics phenomena and processes.
-To make it possible for this small group to service the much larger group, the COMSOL Multiphysics® software contains functionality for building simulation apps.
-The Application Builder allows simulation experts to create intuitive and very specific user interfaces for their otherwise general computer models — ready-to-use custom apps.
+To make it possible for this small group to service the much larger group, the COMSOL Multiphysics® software contains functionality for building simulation applications.
+The Application Builder allows simulation experts to create intuitive and very specific user interfaces for their otherwise general computer models — ready-to-use custom applications.

 The general model can serve as a starting point for several different applications, each with its own restricted input and output options relevant for a specific task.
 Applications can include user documentation, checks for “inputs within bounds”, and predefined reports at the click of a button.
 For intermittent usage, applications can be run through COMSOL Multiphysics®.
 For regular usage, applications can be deployed with the addition of the COMSOL Server™ or COMSOL Compiler™ products.
 Both products allow you to share your finished applications with your design teams, manufacturing departments, process operators, test laboratories, customers, and clients worldwide.
 COMSOL Server™ is an application management tool with which you can safely and securely deploy applications, either through your internal network or across the web.
 COMSOL Compiler™ is an add-on to COMSOL Multiphysics® that enables you to create standalone applications, which can be run on a desktop or laptop computer without COMSOL Multiphysics® or COMSOL Server™.